 Palestine

-• Prioritisation of demands and visa application from distance
+- Prioritisation of demands and visa applications from distance

-The Immigration Office processes visa applications from Palestinians in Gaza as a priority but not more leniently than usual.[10]
+The Immigration Office processes visa applications from Palestinians in Gaza as a priority but not more leniently than usual.[9]
 Applicants must prove (as best they can) that they meet all the ordinary conditions.
-Due to the Afrin judgement, family members of recognised refugees or persons with subsidiary protection can present their family reunification visa via e-mail.
+Due to the Afrin judgement, family members of beneficiaries of international protection can present their family reunification visa application via e-mail.
 In addition, the ministry of Foreign Affairs communicated in December 2023 that this also applies to extended family reunification using humanitarian visa.
-This concerns family members who have no right to official family reunification, but are still related in the 1st degree.
+This concerns family members who have no right to official family reunification but are still related in the 1st degree.
 In the case of adult children, they need to be younger than 25 years old.
-In February 2024, the Brussels Court of First Instance forced the Belgian state to accept an application for a humanitarian visa by email.[11]
-It stated that the requirement for the family members in Gaza to introduce the application in persons, could lead to a violation of the right to family life enshrined in article 8 of the ECHR.[12]
+In February 2024, the Brussels Court of First Instance forced the Belgian state to accept an application for a humanitarian visa by email.[10]
+It stated that the requirement for the family members in Gaza to introduce the application in person could lead to a violation of the right to family life enshrined in Article 8 of the ECHR.[11]
+In July 2024, federal migration centre Myria issued a press release calling for flexibility in the applications and treatment of requests for visa by persons from Gaza.
+Myria indicated that despite the possibility to apply for visa via e-mail and the prioritisation of visa requests from people from Gaza, many practical issues remain, inter alia related to the requirements to obtain certain documents and the departure from Gaza.[12]

 Eligible family members